Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Introduction

-An algorithm for computing persistent homology was first described in \cite{edelsbrunner2000topological} (for $\FF_2$ coefficients) and was extended to general fields in \cite{ZCComputingPH2005}, and algorithm for computing zigzag homology was first described in \cite{ZZalg2009}.
+An algorithm for computing persistent homology was first described in \cite{edelsbrunner2000topological} (for $\FF_2$ coefficients) and was extended to general fields in \cite{ZCComputingPH2005}, and an algorithm for computing zigzag homology was first described in \cite{ZZalg2009}.
 These approaches operate on inclusion maps between spaces, and computations work directly on chain complex boundary matrices.
-While both persistent and zigzag homology are known to be computable in matrix-multiplication time \cite{ZZtheory2010}, sparsity considerations are typically much more important in practice, and in order to compute on large data sets, several approaches have been pursued.
-First, there have been efforts to speed up computation of persistence through high performance implementations that employ various optimizations \cite{GUDHI15, Ripser19, Dionysus, Eirene16, Phat2017, HYPHA19}.
+While both persistent and zigzag homology are known to be computable in matrix-multiplication time in the number of cells in a filtration \cite{ZZmatmultime2011}, sparsity considerations are typically much more important in practice, and in order to compute on large data sets, several approaches have been pursued.
+First, there have been efforts to speed up computation of persistence through various optimizations \cite{desilvaDualitiesPersistentCo2011, chenPersistentHomologyComputation2011, bauerClearCompressComputing2014} and high performance implementations \cite{GUDHI15, Ripser19, Dionysus2, Eirene16, Phat2017, HYPHA19}.
 Second, there have been efforts to reduce the inherent size of computations using methods that preserve the homotopy type of a space while reducing the size of its combinatorial representation \cite{mischaikowMorseTheoryFiltrations2013, dlotkoSimplificationComplexesPersistent2014, wilkersonComputingPersistentFeatures2014, boissonnatStrongCollapsePersistence2018}.
 Zigzag homology has received less attention than persistence, but similar efforts can be found in \cite{mariaZigzagPersistenceReflections2014, mariaDiscreteMorseTheory2019}.
-The use of non-inclusion maps in persistent and zigzag homology has been somewhat limited in topological data analysis, although the case of simplicial maps has been investigated in \cite{DeySimplicalMap, kerberBarcodesTowersStreaming2019}, based on a strategy that uses zigzag homology to compute a persistence barcode.
+The use of non-inclusion maps in persistent and zigzag homology has been somewhat limited in topological data analysis, although the case of simplicial maps has been investigated in \cite{DeySimplicalMap, kerberBarcodesTowersStreaming2019}, based on a strategy that uses zigzag homology to compute a persistence barcode, and the implementation of zigzag homology in Javaplex \cite{Javaplex} contains tools to compute induced maps for the bivariate witness construction \cite{ZZtheory2010, tausz2012}.